|Pilot Medical Solutions, Inc.® | 800-699-4457|

 FAA Medical Certification | Psychiatric Conditions

 While the FAA does not routinely evaluate the behavioral health of pilots, they do require applicants to voluntarily report all mental issues since birth.
 Despite widespread miss-interpretation by many pilot associations, the present FAA policy effectively prohibits the use of most psychotropic / mood ameliorating medications.
-The FAA has approved approximately fifty (50) class one airmen and a total of less than 150 pilots have been approved under the FAA's antidepressant protocol.
+The FAA has approved approximately fifty (50) Class-One airmen and less than 200 pilots in any certification class have been approved under the FAA's antidepressant protocol.

 In early 2010 the FAA announced isolated approval of four(4) antidepressants known as Selective Serotonin Reuptake Inhibitors (SSRI's) such as Celexa (Citalopram Hydrobromide), Lexapro (Escitalopram Oxalate), Prozac (Fluoxetine Hydrochloride), Zoloft (Sertraline Hydrochloride).
 Wellbutrin (Bupropion) was added in 2017 as another antidepressant which may also be acceptable on a case by case basis.
-While these medications may be approved, this rarely occurs in practice and is generally not allowed if there is a significant medical diagnosis which requires medication to assure safe function and behavior.
+Other medications not specifically listed may also be favorably considered by the FAA.
+While these medications may be approved, this rarely occurs and is generally not allowed if there is a significant medical diagnosis which requires medication to assure safe function and behavior.

 The initial presentation of any psychiatric / psychological issue requires an evaluation irrespective of medication use.
 This should be performed for the FAA by a private physician and reviewed confidentially by an expert to establish eligibility for FAA medical certification.
 This includes but is not limited to:

 FAA psychiatric evaluations must be accomplished in compliance with specific protocols.
 Before documentation is sent to the FAA it should be reviewed by an aeromedical document expert.